 Let us now go through the entire online procedure step by step to understand how you can apply for the permit online and obtain it.

 - The first thing you need to remember is that this page can be very slow and may take several minutes sometimes to take you to the next step.
 Just be patient and wait for a little while.
 Do not stop or refresh it.

 - Click on ‘Apply for Permit’ towards the bottom of the screen and then click on ‘Domestic Clients’

-- On the next page, you will have to enter your personal details like Name, State, Gender, ID Type, ID Number and address.
-Towards the bottom of the page, it will ask you whether you want to apply for permit ‘Directly’ or ‘Through Agent’.
+- On the next page, you will have to enter your personal details like Name, State, Gender, ID Type, ID Number, and address.
+Towards the bottom of the page, it will ask you whether you want to apply for a permit ‘Directly’ or ‘Through Agent’.
 Click on ‘Directly’.

 - Do not click on ‘Through Agent’ even if you were traveling with a tour company or travel agency.
 Just click on ‘Directly’ to get your permits

 - You will then enter your date of arrival and hit Submit after entering the Captcha.

 - The next page will tell you that you have been registered successfully.
 Click OK.